-- 1. Total membership of less than 400 for associations serving men, women, and youth. - 2.
+- 1. Total membership of less than 400. - 2.
 Must not be within 100 miles of any neighboring association. - 3.
 Special permission is granted from USBC Headquarters.

-NOTE: This chapter defines the situations where policies which affect Affiliate associations differ from Standard associations.
-All policies in this manual, not specifically addressed by this Chapter, are the same for both standard and affiliate associations.
+NOTE: This chapter defines the situations where policies which affect affiliate associations differ from standard associations.
+All policies in this manual, not specifically addressed by this chapter, are the same for both.